dustinpfister/hexo_sitesource/source/_posts/discovery-deterministic-system-getting-started.md

 ## conclusion

 In a future post I may write about how to go about making a more interesting example, but for now this post is just about the basic idea of how I go about making this kind of project.
 Deterministic systems can be very interesting, and fun to play with when they are something other than just a white box moving across the screen.
 They can also be useful when you start to get into complex ones that illustrate the process of a chemical reaction or problem with complex geometry.

+Be sure to check out my many other [posts on discovery](/categories/discovery/).